maAPPsDEV/pull-request-solidity/README.md

 ### Overflow Potentiality
 For now, we have two math equations:
 One is from [alpha homora](https://blog.alphafinance.io/onesideduniswap/) - assume it EQ1
-Another one is from @rene’s [math](https://www.dropbox.com/transfer/AAAAADCQOQCEgIndGf8WPlqPagEkNXNBvZPFxaxQ0Md_IWEHkXOWQ7E) - assume it EQ2
+Another one is from @racheal’s [math](https://www.dropbox.com/transfer/AAAAADCQOQCEgIndGf8WPlqPagEkNXNBvZPFxaxQ0Md_IWEHkXOWQ7E) - assume it EQ2

 The two equations are correct/valid, and EQ1 is used widely.